Categorical Optimization with Bayesian Anchored Latent Trust Regions for Structural Design under High-Dimensional Uncertainty: Methodology

-To preserve the relative locations of the available instances in the physical catalog, $\Phi$ minimizes the residual stress between the original high-dimensional geodesic distances and the latent distances.
-As in deterministic categorical optimization, the attributes are first normalized column-wise within $[0, 1]$ when their magnitudes differ substantially, so that no single physical descriptor dominates the latent layout.\\
+To preserve the relative locations of the available instances in the physical catalog, $\Phi$ minimizes the distance-preservation error between the original high-dimensional geodesic distances and the latent distances.
+The attributes are first normalized component-wise within $[0, 1]$ when their magnitudes differ substantially, so that no single physical descriptor dominates the latent layout.

-\textbf{The Paradigm Shift (Rejecting the Continuum):} In conventional deterministic frameworks, the mapped coordinates $\textbf{Y}$ are subsequently fitted with continuous polynomial interpolations to create a searchable manifold, followed by gradient-based continuous optimization (e.g., MMA).
-The iterative designs generated in that continuous space are generally inadmissible for the original categorical problem, because the available designs are discrete in nature.
-A rounding-off procedure is therefore required, and this step can change both the objective value and the constraint status when the continuous solution is projected back to a nearby catalog instance.

-The proposed COBALT framework removes this intermediate inadmissible stage.
-We mathematically lock the mapped coordinates, defining them strictly as an \textit{Absolute Anchor Set} in the latent space:
+We mathematically lock the mapped coordinates, defining them strictly as an absolute anchor set in the latent space:

 Consequently, for a structural system comprising $e$ categorical variables, a design is formed by choosing one anchored instance for each variable.
-The global feasible search domain is therefore strictly confined to a discrete Cartesian product tensor grid:
+Let $s_i\in\{1,\ldots,n\}$ be the catalog index selected by variable $i$.
+The corresponding physical design is $(\textbf{x}^{s_1},\ldots,\textbf{x}^{s_e})$, and its latent representative is

-where the total latent search dimensionality is $D = \text{m} \times e$.
-Any coordinate $\textbf{Z} \notin \boldsymbol{\Omega}_D$ is rigorously deemed physically inadmissible.
-Thus, every candidate considered by COBALT corresponds to a combination of available categorical instances before any structural analysis is performed.
+where the total latent search dimensionality is $D = m \times e$.
+The mapping between $(s_1,\ldots,s_e)$ and $\textbf{Z}\in\Omega_D$ is one-to-one because every coordinate block of $\textbf{Z}$ must be an anchored catalog point.
+Any coordinate $\textbf{Z} \notin \Omega_D$ is physically inadmissible.
+Thus, every candidate considered by COBALT corresponds to a combination of available catalog instances before any structural analysis is performed.